 Ryan C. Richardson is a director in Sterne Kessler's Electronics and Trial & Appellate Practice Groups.
 Ryan's practice focuses on post-grant proceedings before the U.S. Patent and Trademark Office's Patent Trial and Appeal Board (PTAB), as well as U.S. district court litigation and International Trade Commission (ITC) litigation.
-Ryan has handled dozens of contested cases before the PTAB involving technologies ranging from semiconductor fabrication and geographic information systems, to wireless communications.
+Ryan has handled almost one hundred contested cases before the PTAB involving technologies ranging from semiconductor fabrication and geographic information systems, to wireless communications.
 He is experienced in representing both patent owners and petitioners.
 Ryan also regularly represents both Complainants and Respondents across a wide range of technologies in Section 337 investigations before the ITC.
 He is an experienced litigator who has examined witnesses at trial, presented at Markman hearings, and tried cases before the PTAB.
 Further, Ryan has significant capabilities in the preparation and prosecution of U.S. and foreign patent applications for a wide range of entities from emerging growth companies to large multi-national corporations.

 Ryan also specializes in a variety of Standard Essential Patent (SEP) related issues ranging from procurement to litigation, and also including SEP licensing with respect fair reasonable and non-discriminatory (FRAND) obligations.
 Ryan’s SEP practice focuses on developing and applying strategies for both SEP holders and SEP implementers, as well as providing opinions relating to essentiality determinations and SEP patent pools.
-Ryan also speaks at industry conferences on SEP and FRAND issues.
+Ryan also frequently speaks at industry conferences on SEP and FRAND issues.

 Ryan is a co-author of "Patent Office Litigation," a two-volume set focused on post-grant proceedings under the America Invents Act published by Thomson Reuters Westlaw.
 This book examines how the proceedings interact with other aspects of patent procurement and enforcement, and delivers practical analysis and advice.